msakuta/rusty-space/README.md

 It may break the compilation at some point in time.

+## Configuration file

+This project's main focus is to define and parse the configuration file.
+The sample file is [sol.txt](sol.txt) which is loaded by the program.

 ## Parser introduction

 [examples](examples) folder contains step-by-step implementation of parser with the help of `nom` crate.